 Sfäär specializes in fish.
 You can get fresh local fish served on a bed of veggies, in a soup, or cut up into tartar.
 The Scandinavian decor is modern and cozy.
 They have their own coffee roaster in the back, which I will mention later.
 Come here for a nice hearty lunch or dinner, and if you’re up on Saturday, they do have a brunch menu available that day.

 This restaurant was a recommendation by Allison from Eternal Arrival, and it did not disappoint.
 What attracted me was her description of food with beer pairing.
 We haven’t even touched on Tallinn’s craft beer scene yet, but this is the ideal spot to sample some tasty brews paired with good eats.
 This place gets my sustainable stamp of approval for serving only local and seasonal food.
 So, the menu is always changing, but you can expect to find smoked quail, veggie stews, and fish.

 I debated putting this on my coffee or food list, as they do have good coffee, but their food options were probably better.
 It still feels like a coffee shop atmosphere where people come to work on their laptops and hang out for the afternoon.
 The menu had everything from ramen, pub food, and more.
 They have a cozy loft where you can get a bottle of wine and relax with friends or get some work done.

-The ultimate farm to table restaurant in Tallinn, Farm serves fresh and seasonal food straight from Estonia’s farms.
+The ultimate farm-to-table restaurant in Tallinn, Farm serves fresh and seasonal food straight from Estonia’s farms.
 This place is modern Estonian dining in the old town, but it’s not super touristy.
-It is a little intense (they have some tasteful taxidermy) and meat-heavy, but if you’re going to eat meat, it is best to eat local and support small farms.
+It is a little intense (they have some tasteful taxidermy) and meat-heavy, but if you’re going to eat meat, it is best to eat locally and support small farms.
 They do have one veggie option.
 On the menu, you’ll find local fish, game meat, and lamb.

 Vegan Restaurants in Tallinn